TobyBaril/EarlGrey/README.md

 earlGrey -g /data/genome.fasta -s test_genome -t 8 -o /data/
 ```

-## If you need the container to run offline and/or without interactive mode
+## If you need the container to run offline and/or without interactive mode (ONLY DFAM 3.7 CURATED)
 I try to keep an up-to-date container in docker hub, but this might not always be the case depending on if I have had time to build and upload a new image.
-Currently, there is an image with Dfam 3.7 curated elements only, and this is version 6.0.1.
+Currently, there is an image with Dfam 3.7 curated elements only, and this is version 5.1.1.
 You can use this image by pulling the container:

 ```
 # Interactive mode